Selected Work · Healthcare Marketing

 I lead integrated marketing for hospital systems — brand, service line, digital, print, events, and physician engagement.
 My work sits at the intersection of measurable campaign performance and the kind of institutional storytelling that earns trust with physicians, administrators, and the patients they serve.

 Most recently I led the Community Network awareness campaign for UC Irvine Health's four newly-acquired community hospitals in Orange County.
 Before that, I spent eight years running service line and community marketing at Tenet Health Pacific Coast's Lakewood campus, and nearly a decade before that as Business Development Manager building physician referral networks at Lakewood Regional Medical Center.
-Three selected case studies below.
+Four selected case studies below.

 Case 01 · Recent